 Jason O’Mahony has worked in the Irish construction industry, stood as a Progressive Democrat candidate, and wrestled yaks for coins in an Alaskan cannery, three statements of which two are actually true.

-He currently writes a column for The Times (Irish edition), and has also written some satirical material for some magazines and newspapers you may have heard of, including a column for Dow Jones’s Marketwatch.com and The Sunday Business Post.
+He currently writes a column for The Times (Ireland edition), and has also written some satirical material for some magazines and newspapers you may have heard of, including a column for Dow Jones’s Marketwatch.com and The Sunday Business Post.

 He’s appeared on TV a fair bit, on RTE’s Morning Edition and also to explain the Superman III theory of Irish politics, and was never let on again.
 It’s obviously a vast conspiracy involving the Bilderberg Group, the IMF, and shape changing lizards.

 During the Lisbon 2 referendum, he wrote The Spoofer’s Guide to the Lisbon Treaty, which irritated all sorts of Eurosceptics.
 He has been called both a fascist and a lefty.
 Which is nice.